Claire-Potter/Play-Eternal/README.md

 10. The hover font colour for the navigation menu was changed from white to black for accessibility reasons.
 11. The green background colour was changed to a lighter version for accessibility reasons.
 12. The senses headers were changed from coloured-font to grey font for accessibility reasons.
+13. The footer layout has changed to be centered.

 ## Technologies